alikhorasni/PureData/README.md

 Data engineering teams spend **60–80% of their time** cleaning and preparing data.
 Traditional tools like Pandas choke on large datasets, while distributed systems like Spark introduce excessive latency and infrastructure costs.

 **TurboClean** eliminates this bottleneck.
-It delivers the speed of a distributed system with the simplicity of a local library, allowing you to process terabyte-scale data on a single machine with sub‑minute latency.
+It delivers the speed of a distributed system with the simplicity of a local library, allowing you to process terabyte-scale data on a single machine with sub‑minute latency — and it’s **been attacked with millions of malformed rows, gzip bombs, binary blobs, NaN floods, and path‑traversal exploits, and survived them all.**

 ---